I love writing and I have a BA in sociology and English and comparative literary studies from Occidental College.

-You have now written a complete, structured essay and as long as your thesis and supporting evidence is solid, you should get an A!
-Good luck and if you have any questions, you may contact me by clicking on my profile.
+You have now written a complete, structured essay, and as long as your thesis and supporting evidence are solid, you should get an A!
+Good luck, and if you have any questions, you may contact me by clicking on my profile.

 favour on December 12, 2019: